Back to Forecasting

 Agreement: 93%

-The 79% probability confirms the ensemble's view that Nu's structural cost advantage will survive the 2026 investment year.
-The 510bps buffer from 19.9% to 25% provides ample room for RTO, AI, and US expansion costs.
-This validates the PROVEN unit economics classification and suggests the cost moat is durable, supporting the premium valuation multiple.
+The 83% probability (up from 79%) strengthens the view that Nu's structural cost advantage will survive the 2026 investment year.
+The 510bps buffer from 19.9% to 25% provides ample room for RTO, AI investment, and US expansion costs.
+This validates the PROVEN unit economics classification and supports a premium valuation multiple even during the investment year.

 De-escalation78%